 Before applying for housing, applicants are advised to consider other housing options that may help improve their housing situation.
 Applicants can also seek advice on the range of housing solutions that may meet their needs from the Housing Options team at the Council.

 Older Applicants

-There are some Older Persons Schemes in Oxford that are only considered suitable for older applicants aged 55 or 60 years or older (see section 5.5 Sheltered/Older Persons Accommodation).
+There are some Sheltered Schemes in Oxford that are only considered suitable for older applicants (see section 5.5.5 Sheltered/Older Persons Accommodation)

 Transfer Applicants